Do I Need CPAP If I Snore

 Comorbidities

-Sleep apnea is also a high-risk factor for many cardiovascular and cerebrovascular diseases and metabolic diseases, such as heart failure, coronary heart disease, arrhythmia, stroke, impotence, and diabetes.
-In addition, sleep apnea can also lead to inattention, memory loss, and decreased alertness.
-Depression and anxiety are significantly increased in patients with sleep apnea.
+Sleep apnea is also a high-risk factor for many cardiovascular and metabolic diseases, such as heart failure, coronary heart disease, arrhythmia, stroke, erectile dysfunction, and diabetes.

 The above three aspects provide clues for discovering sleep apnea.
 Clinically, the possibility of sleep apnea can also be determined through questionnaires, such as the STOPBANG questionnaire, which is widely used to assess the possibility of obstructive sleep apnea.